2026 Annual Meeting

 After decades of preparation and preliminary meetings, a large panorthodox council was convened by the Ecumenical Patriarch and was held in 2016 on the island of Crete.
 The participants deemed it a “great and holy council” marking a major move to return to the worldwide Orthodox Church’s synodal mode of functioning.
 Although involved in the preconciliar discussions, some Orthodox churches—Antioch, Georgia, Moscow, Bulgaria—chose for various reasons not to participate.
 However one chooses to consider the Council in Crete, it is obvious that both the event itself and its ongoing reception are significant and warrant serious discussion.

-For its 2026 meeting the Orthodox Theological Society of America (OTSA) invites papers and panels that would offer different perspectives on the Council in Crete and its ongoing reception.
-While OTSA encourages paper topics around the reception of the Council in Crete, papers that explore other theological, historical, ecclesiological, or ethical topics will also be considered.
+For its 2026 meeting the Orthodox Theological Society of America (OTSA) explored papers and panels that offered different perspectives on the Council in Crete and its ongoing reception.